brainboxdotcc/DPP/docpages/advanced_reference/clusters_shards_and_guilds.md

 Discord restricts how many shards you can connect to at any one time to one per five seconds, unless your bot is in at least 150,000 guilds.
 Once you reach 150,000 guilds, Discord allow your bot to connect to more guilds concurrently, and your number of shards must divide cleanly into this value.
 By default, at 150,000 guilds this concurrency value is 16 meaning D++ will attempt to connect 16 shards in parallel, then wait for all these to connect and then connect another 16, until all shards are connected.
 In practice, this means a large bot with many shards (read: hundreds!) will connect significantly faster after a full restart. **You do not need to manually configure large bot sharding and connection concurrency, the D++ library will handle this for you if you are able to use it**.

 ## Guilds

 Guilds are what servers are known as to the Discord API.
 There can be up to **2500** of these per shard.
-Once you reach 2500 guilds on your bot, Discord force your bot to shard, the D++ library will automatically create additional shards to accomodate if not explicitly configured with a larger number.
+Once you reach 2500 guilds on your bot, Discord forces your bot to shard, the D++ library will automatically create additional shards to accommodate if not explicitly configured with a larger number.
 Discord *does not restrict sharding* to bots on 2500 guilds or above.
 You can shard at any size of bot, although it would be a waste of resources to do so unless it is required.